Get Started with Transfer2.5 and Predict2.5 on Brev

 '

-• Don't forget to shutdown (delete) your instances when you're done.
+- Don't forget to shutdown (i.e. delete) your instances when you're done.

-• Note Brev's deployment time estimate when evaluating instance types, ex: "Ready in 7minutes".
+- Note the Brev deployment time estimate when evaluating instance types (e.g. "Ready in 7minutes").

-• Deployment can fail on occasion and the driver version might not be what you expect when trying a new provider.
-For these reasons, set aside 3 times the estimated ready time in your mind and you will be happy 😀
+- Deployment can fail on occasion, and the driver version might not be what you expect when trying a new provider.
+For these reasons, set aside 3x your estimated ready time and you will be happy 😀

-• You can change a Launchable's compute!
-Reasons you might want to include:
+- You can change the compute for a Launchable.
+Here are some reasons you might want to do this: